 Cruises to the Antarctic Peninsula

-A 20-day cruise to the Falkland Islands, South Georgia & the Antarctic Peninsula.
+HDS21-19.
+A cruise to the Falkland Islands, South Georgia & the Antarctic Peninsula.
 Visit some of the most beautiful arrays of wildlife on Earth.
 This journey will introduce you to at least 6 species of penguin and a whole lot of Antarctic fur seals!
+Including photography workshops with Neill Drake and video...

 Video Antarctic Expedition